sigurdschneider/lvc/README.md

 # LVC Compiler Project
 LVC stands for Linear Verified Compiler.
 The compiler is based on the linear first-order language IL [1,2].
+The goal of the project is to show that functional SSA, i.e. using a functional style lexical variable binding provides for a viable semantic foundation for static single assignment (SSA).

+- CoqDoc documentation is available [here](https://sigurdschneider.github.io/lvc).

 ## Dependencies